themesberg/volt-bootstrap-5-dashboard/README.md

 Volt is a free and open source Bootstrap 5 Admin Dashboard featuring over 100 components, 11 example pages and 3 customized plugins.
 Volt **does not require jQuery** as a dependency meaning that every library and script's are jQuery free.

-## Bootstrap 5 and Vanilla Javascript
+## Bootstrap 5 and Vanilla JavaScript

 Volt is built using the latest version of Bootstrap 5 and because [jQuery is no longer required as a dependency](https://themesberg.com/blog/tutorial/bootstrap-5-tutorial), Volt has been built using only Vanilla JS.